PowerShell/PowerShell-RFC/1-Draft/RFC0013-PowerShellGet-PowerShellGallery_PreRelease_Version_Support.md

 	1.0.0          ContosoServer           PSGallery            ContosoServer module
 	0.1.0          ContosoServer           PSGallery            ContosoServer module

-The Find-Module metadata will include a PreRelease property that can be used as a filter.
+The metadata available to the PowerShellGet cmdlets Find-, Save-, Install-, Update-, and Get-Installed (item type) will include a PreRelease property that can be used as a filter.
 This will allow someone to, for example, enumerate all modules in the PowerShell Gallery by doing something like:

 	> Find-Module -AllowPrelrelease| Select-Object -Property PreRelease